oraccc/Improving-Rumor-Detection-with-User-Comments/README.md

 * **Data_Preprocess.ipynb**
   * This notebook will preprocess the original dataset and generate a **'.csv'** file in **'./data'** folder.
 Our model will only accept the '.csv' file as input.
   * I have already generated a **'raw_data.csv'** file so there is no need to collect the dataset and run this notebook again.
-Just download the csv file and head to 'Rumour_BERT.ipynb' and run the model.
+Just download the csv file ,head to 'Rumour_BERT.ipynb' and run the model.

 * **Rumour_BERT.ipynb**